Lliuya v RWE AG

-Lliuya v RWE AG (2015) Case No. 2 O 285/15 (Essen Oberlandesgericht) was a German tort law and climate litigation case started by Saúl Luciano Lliuya, concerning liability for climate damage in Peru from a melting glacier, against Germany's largest coal burning power company, RWE, which has caused approximately 0.47% of all historic greenhouse gas emissions.
-If successful, it would have establish legal precedent that companies contributing to climate change are liable for damages they cause.
+Lliuya v RWE AG (2025) Case No. 2 O 285/15 (Essen Oberlandesgericht) was a German tort law and climate litigation case.
+Saúl Luciano Lliuya initiated the suit, concerning liability for climate damage in Peru from a melting glacier, against Germany's largest coal burning power company, RWE, which had caused approximately 0.47% of all historic greenhouse gas emissions.
+If successful, it would have established legal precedent that companies contributing to climate change were liable for damages caused by climate change.
 It was appealed in the Higher Regional Court in Hamm, North Rhine-Westphalia.
 On 28 May 2025, the court rejected Lucino's lawsuit.

 Facts

 Saúl Luciano Lliuya, a Peruvian farmer from Huaraz, population 120,000, claimed against RWE, Germany's largest electric company, that it knowingly contributed to climate damage by emitting greenhouse gases, and was partly responsible for melting mountain glaciers near his town.
 This caused Palcacocha, a nearby glacial lake, to increase in size since 1975, creating a major flood risk to the town.
 If a large avalanche were to fall into the lake, the resulting wave would reach 70 feet over the top of the moraine, and the flood of nearly 2 million cubic meters of water would reach Huaraz within an hour.
 The emissions were a nuisance under the German Civil Code, BGB §1004, and RWE is requested should reimburse a portion of costs incurred to establish flood protection, namely 0.47% of total cost, given RWE's annual contribution to GHG emissions.
-Specifically, as the flood protection project would cost 4 million USD, RWE is requested to pay $20,000.
+Specifically, as the flood protection project would cost US$4 million, RWE is requested to pay $20,000.